 That's exactly why I'm including Andy's Periodic Table of Content below:

-Andy was adamant that video content is a great way to really get your content to rank, as social streaming sites LOVE video and their algorithms push this type of content right to the top.
+Andy is adamant that video content is a great way to really get your content to rank, as social streaming sites LOVE video and their algorithms push this type of content right to the top.

 Repurposing other forms of content into video – whether that’s by filming your podcast recording or creating an audiogram - is the ultimate upgrade.